yWorks/yfiles-for-html-demos/demos/application-features/building-graph-from-data/README.md

 This demo shows how to build a graph using the data stored in JSON-format.

+This demo utilizes the [IGraph](https://docs.yworks.com/yfileshtml/#/api/IGraph) API to create graph elements, which can be useful for handling special cases.
+However, for general use cases, we recommend using the [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) for creating graphs from data.
+The GraphBuilder simplifies the process and is the recommended approach for most scenarios.

 - Note that some nodes have individual colors or sizes.
 - Look at the hierarchy of group nodes.
 - See the edges connecting to normal nodes and group nodes.